 “I do not want to go back there,” she said firmly.

 “Okay.
 So now what do we do?”
 Robin asked.
-“We have someone, who for all intents and purposes is a non-person, to bring up to speed on over three-hundred years of human advancement, and some yahoo from the future probably looking for us.
+“We have someone, who for all intents and purposes is a non-person, to bring up to speed on over four-hundred years of human advancement, and some yahoo from the future probably looking for us.
 Probably the smartest thing to do would be to send Elizabeth back to her own time, but how to do that…” Robin shrugged.

 Elizabeth, for her part, was struggling with something again.